 Aarsun Wooden Temple for Home and Offices carefully handcrafted by skilled artisans.
 The Temple is made from premium quality teak wood .
 The Wooden Mandir plays a vital role in instilling peace as well as serenity to our homes.
 This specific Wooden Mandir has a traditional open space design with 3 major parts.

 - Top: At the top, a dome is placed with designer carvings in front.
 In front as well as on the sides of the dome lies Mehraab with ethnic style floral carving with designer pillars.

 - Garbgriha: The Center of the Wooden temple where idols are to be placed consists of 4 pillars at four corners supporting the top of the Temple.
 The top part consists Mehraab with intricate carvings.
-The sides consists of Jaali pattern and the back is plain teak plywood.

 Benefits of Teak Wood: